Alexia Foundation Professional & Student Grants

 W.Eugene Smith Memorial Fund

 The W. Eugene Smith Grant in Humanistic Photography is presented annually to a photographer whose past work and proposed project, as judged by a panel of experts, follows the tradition of W. Eugene Smith’s concerned photography and dedicated compassion exhibited during his 45-year career as a photographic essayist.
-In 2021 five photographers whose work follows the tradition of compassionate photojournalism will be awarded $10,000 each.
+In 2024 photographers whose work follows the tradition of compassionate photojournalism will be awarded $30,000 each.

 Women Photograph 2023 Mentorships